 Procedures for handling grievances in the IEP Office:

-- If the student has any issue relating to his/her I-20 status, the student should be speak to the Registration Coordinator or Academic Associate.
+- If the student has any issue relating to his/her I-20 status, the student should be speak to the DSO or Sr. International Administrator.

 - Before a student’s I-20 is terminated, the student may appeal in writing to the Director before a final decision is made.